eSentire/grape/samples/demo02/README.md

 Please note that this demo is _not_ about the metholodogy or the results, which is very likely flawed.
-Instead it is meant to help you understand how to do visualizations from third party source that provide CSV data.
+Instead it is meant to help you understand how to do visualizations from third party sources that provide CSV data.

 Also note that this is not meant to be guide to using postgres or